RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 }
 ```

-### REPORTER_METRICS

-Call report metrics
+### metrics

+List of metrics available as part of a Call Report.

+As a call progresses, timings are calculated for the duration of operations and
-Metrics that are computed and recorded in a call report.
+other events.
+They are recorded in a call report that can be retrieved via
+the [call.getReport][85] API.

 Type: [Object][7]